smcclab/smc-course/index.md

 ---
-title: ANU Laptop Ensemble
+title: Sound and Music Computing
-tagline: A collaborative course in sound and music computing
+tagline: A collaborative course in making sound and creating music with computers
-image: /assets/photos/2019-rehearsal2.jpg
 hidden: true
 no_breadcrumb: true
 layout: feature